sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

 ### The privacy analysis

 Here, it gets tricky.
 We need to extend the worst-case distributions A and B accordingly.
 And we need to argue that the resulting distributions are actually worst-case.
 Moreover, the impact of the chosen sampling method grows.
-We cannot consider pure Poisson subsampling as we cannot draw the same protected sample twice within a single batch.
-We need to include sampling without replacement within a batch.
+We cannot consider pure Poisson subsampling aynmore as we cannot draw the same protected sample twice within a single batch.
+We need to consider sampling without replacement when drawing samples for a single batch.
 Multiple batches are sampled with replacement, i.e., the population is reset again after a full batch is drawn.

 As a start, we examine the case k=2, i.e., protecting two samples.
 Assume we want to protect samples s_1 and s_2 (which are arbitrary, we want to cover all of them simultaneously).
 For a batch with batch size B and the total number of samples N: